AMReX-Codes/amrex-tutorials/Docs/source/HelloWorld.rst

 .. code-block:: console

    AMReX (22.06-10-g18d0a2861d31) initialized
-   Hello world from AMReX version 22.06-10-g18d0a2861d31 AMReX (22.06-10-g18d0a2861d31) finalized
+   Hello world from AMReX version 22.06-10-g8d0a2861d31 AMReX (22.06-10-g18d0a2861d31) finalized

-The version string means the current commit 5775aed933c4 (note that the first letter g in g577.. is not part of the hash) is based on 17.05 with 30 additional commits and the AMReX work tree is dirty (i.e. there are uncommitted changes).
+The version string means the current commit 8d0a2861d31 (note that the first letter g in g8d0a... is not part of the hash) is based on 22.06 with 10 additional commits.
+If the version string contains "-dirty" as in ``22.06-10-g18d0a2861d31-dirty``, it means the AMReX work tree is dirty (i.e. there are uncommitted changes).

 In the GNU make file, ``GNUmakefile``,  there are compilation options for DEBUG mode (less optimized